 The right hand goes downwards to up

-The basses are buttons like Smarties
+The basses are button like Smarties

 That sound comes at all is by luck

 But, given the quirks and the follies